edrcosta/api-node-js-enterview/README.md

 - change database settings on file `/database/config/config.json`.
 **by default is set to development environment**

-- if you want change enviroment settings and jwt secret on file `/config.json`
+- if you want change enviroment settings or jwt secret on file `/config.json`

 3. Install sequelize cli and run migration to setup your database

 ```
 npm install -g sequelize-cli
 cd database/
 npx sequelize-cli db:migrate
 ```

 ## Execute Development